 - Jo and Leisa from Joleisa have written about how to demonstrate your financial worth when you’re a stay at home mum.

 - Faith from MuchMoreWithLess has written about are you ready to invest?

 - Araminta from Financially Mint has written about why finance is a great degree for women.

 - Kaya from Earning by the Sea has written about whether MLM empowers or exploits women.

 - Cat from Penny Wise, Rich Life has written about empowering women around money.

 - Eileen from Your Money, Sorted has written about why we need to talk about money.

 - Emma from Mums Savvy Savings has written about how sporty girls are tomorrow’s entrepreneurs.

 - Hollie from Thrifty Mum has written about top tips for women on how to ask for a pay rise.

 As a little aside: Before having children, I was an Associate Director at EY.
 They happen to be the main sponsors of International Women’s Day which is not at all surprising to me as they are heavily invested in diversity and promoting gender parity.
-If you want to read some really inspiring stuff around gender parity and their ongoing campaign ‘Women.
-Fast Forward’, take a look here….
+If you want to read some really inspiring stuff around gender parity, take a look at their ongoing campaign ‘Women.
+Fast Forward’.